maria-alexandru/2048/README.md

 ## How to play

 1. **Start screen:**
+	- Firstly the 2048 logo will appear.
+Press ENTER to continue.
 	- The main menu will show up and you can navigate through the options using the UP arrow key and the DOWN arrow key.
 Press ENTER to select an option.
 	- The first option is the game mode.
 You can change it by pressing the RIGHT